aws-samples/aws-customer-playbook-framework/docs/Code Exposure.md

 - Application and instance logs stored in S3 can also be queried using Athena.

 ### Training
-- `What training is in place for analysts within the company to become familiar with AWS API (command-line environment), Code Commit, S3, RDS, and other AWS services?`
+- `What training is in place for analysts within the company to become familiar with AWS API (command-line environment), CodeCommit, S3, RDS, and other AWS services?`
 >>>
 Opportunities here for Threat Detection and incident response include: \
 [AWS RE:INFORCE](https://reinforce.awsevents.com/faq/) \